er2/hack4good/README.txt

 2)Navigate to
     /admin/reports/status
   To get instructions on how to configure your settings.php to use the module.
 Specifically you must have prefixes for several CiviCRM tables in settings.php.
-Ignore other CD Sunlight errors

 3)Configure the module at
     /admin/settings/cd_sunlight